Doctor of Philosophy: Value and criticism

 The Economist published an article in 2010 citing various criticisms against the state of PhDs.
 These included a prediction by economist Richard B. Freeman that, based on pre-2000 data, only 20% of life science PhD students would gain a faculty job in the U.S., and that in Canada 80% of postdoctoral research fellows earned less than or equal to an average construction worker ($38,600 a year).
 According to the article, only the fastest developing countries (e.g. China or Brazil) have a shortage of PhDs.
+In 2022, Nature reported that PhD students' wages in biological sciences in the US do not cover living costs.

-The US higher education system often offers little incentive to move students through PhD programs quickly and may even provide incentive to slow them down.
+The U.S. higher education system often offers little incentive to move students through PhD programs quickly and may even provide incentives to slow them down.
 To counter this problem, the United States introduced the Doctor of Arts degree in 1970 with seed money from the Carnegie Foundation for the Advancement of Teaching.
 The aim of the Doctor of Arts degree was to shorten the time needed to complete the degree by focusing on pedagogy over research, although the Doctor of Arts still contains a significant research component.
 Germany is one of the few nations engaging these issues, and it has been doing so by reconceptualising PhD programs to be training for careers, outside academia, but still at high-level positions.
 This development can be seen in the extensive number of PhD holders, typically from the fields of law, engineering, and economics, at the very top corporate and administrative positions.
 To a lesser extent, the UK research councils have tackled the issue by introducing, since 1992, the EngD.

 Mark C. Taylor opined in 2011 in Nature that total reform of PhD programs in almost every field is necessary in the U.S. and that pressure to make the necessary changes will need to come from many sources (students, administrators, public and private sectors, etc.).
 Other articles in Nature have also examined the issue of PhD reform.

 Freeman Dyson, professor emeritus at the Institute for Advanced Study in Princeton, was opposed to the PhD system and did not have a PhD degree.
 On the other hand, it was understood by all his peers that he was a world leading scientist with many accomplishments already under his belt during his graduate study years and he was eligible to gain the degree at any given moment.

-In 2022, Nature reports that PhD students wages in US do not cover living costs.